MinchinWeb/blog.minchin.ca/content/20080527-the-north-american-union.md

 their gems and a cradle of the American Union go so quietly.
 The last time some tried to skip the Union, we got a 4 year Civil War.
 On the flip side, would New Yorkers be willing to lose their identity as Americans?
-It doesn't take long traveling through the States to realize Americans are very proud of who they are and their history.
+It doesn't take long travelling through the States to realize Americans are very proud of who they are and their history.

 ## Border Problems